spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### random_caps.py
 * This script takes a text file of ASCII characters, randomly capitalizes them, and writes them out to a new text file

+### embassy_news_scraper.py
+* This script takes a url of a news source from one of Chinese embassy websites and extracts its description.